Benito Mussolini: Mussolini's corpse

-On 29 April 1945, the bodies of Mussolini, Petacci, and the other executed Fascists were loaded into a van and moved south to Milan.
+On 29 April 1945, the bodies of Mussolini, Petacci, and the other executed fascists were loaded into a van and moved south to Milan.
 At 3:00 a.m., the corpses were dumped on the ground in the old Piazzale Loreto.
-The piazza had been renamed "Piazza Quindici Martiri" (Fifteen Martyrs' Square) in honor of fifteen Italian partisans recently executed there.
+The piazza had been renamed "Piazza Quindici Martiri" (Fifteen Martyrs' Square) in honour of fifteen Italian partisans recently executed there.

-After being kicked and spat upon, the bodies were hung upside down from the roof of an Esso gas station.
-The bodies were then stoned from below by civilians.
-This was done both to discourage any Fascists from continuing the fight, and as an act of revenge for the hanging of many partisans in the same place by Axis authorities.
-The corpse of the deposed leader was subject to ridicule and abuse.
-Fascist loyalist Achille Starace was captured and sentenced to death and then taken to the Piazzale Loreto and shown the body of Mussolini, which he saluted just before being shot.
+After being kicked and spat upon, the bodies were hung upside down from the roof of a service station and stoned from below by civilians.
+This was done both to discourage any fascists from continuing the fight and as an act of revenge for the hanging of partisans in the same place by Axis authorities.
+The corpse of the deposed leader was subjected to ridicule and abuse.
+Fascist loyalist Achille Starace was captured and sentenced to death, then taken to the Piazzale Loreto and shown the body of Mussolini, which he saluted just before being shot.
 His body was strung up beside Mussolini's.
-Starace once said of Mussolini "He is a god".

 Personal life

 Mussolini's first wife was Ida Dalser, whom he married in Trento in 1914.
-The couple had a son the following year and named him Benito Albino Mussolini (1915–1942).
+The couple had a son the following year and named him Benito Albino Mussolini.
 In December 1915, Mussolini married Rachele Guidi, who had been his mistress since 1910.
 Due to his upcoming political ascendency, the information about his first marriage was suppressed, and both his first wife and son were later persecuted.
-With Rachele, Mussolini had two daughters, Edda (1910–1995) and Anna Maria (1929–1968), the latter of whom married in Ravenna on 11 June 1960 to Nando Pucci Negri; and three sons: Vittorio (1916–1997), Bruno (1918–1941) and Romano (1927–2006).
+With Rachele, Mussolini had two daughters, Edda and Anna Maria; and three sons: Vittorio, Bruno and Romano.
 Mussolini had several mistresses, among them Margherita Sarfatti and his final companion, Clara Petacci.
-Mussolini had many brief sexual encounters with female supporters, as reported by his biographer Nicholas Farrell.
+Mussolini also had many brief sexual encounters with female supporters, as reported by his biographer Nicholas Farrell.

 Imprisonment may have been the cause of Mussolini's claustrophobia.
-He refused to enter the Blue Grotto (a sea cave on the coast of Capri), and preferred large rooms like his 60 by 40 by 40 ft office at the Palazzo Venezia.
+He refused to enter the Blue Grotto and preferred large rooms like his 60 by 40 by 40 ft office at the Palazzo Venezia.

-In addition to his native Italian, Mussolini spoke English, French and questionable German (his sense of pride meant he did not use a German interpreter).
-This was notable at the Munich Conference, as no other national leader spoke anything other than his native language; Mussolini was described as effectively being the "chief interpreter" at the Conference.
+Mussolini spoke the dialect of his native region and used it in familiar conversation with his brother Arnaldo.
+In addition to Italian, Mussolini spoke English, French, and sufficient German to dispense with an interpreter.
+This was notable at the Munich Conference, as no other national leader spoke anything other than his native language; Mussolini was described as effectively being the "chief interpreter".